caracal-pipeline/caracal-docs/sphinx/manual/reduction/crosscal/index.rst

 from step 3 above to the gains from step 2 above.

 Variations on the above scheme are possible by tuning the parameters of the various steps.
-However, be aware that MeerKATHI does not check that the selected combination of settings makes physical sense.
+However, be aware that Caracal does not check that the selected combination of settings makes physical sense.

 -----------------